-Used Car Dealerships Can Still Sell Vehicles with Open Recalls
+Used Car Dealerships Can Still Sell Vehicles Despite Them Having Open Safety Recalls

 An amendment that would have required used car dealerships to fix recalled vehicles before they're sold has been struck down by a Senate committee.